Ollivier Ricci-flow on weighted graphs

 This theorem also implies a same result for the unnormalized Ricci flow (\ref{equ:OllivierSuggest}).
 We also prove that several convergence results of Ricci flow on path and star graphs.
 Our results display different possible solutions of Ricci flow for the path of length 2, a graph minor of any finite path resulted by the Ricci flow accompanied with edge operations (see Theorem \ref{thm:pathconverge}) and prove that Ricci flow on star graph can deforms any initial metric to a constant-curvatured metric (see Theorem \ref{thm:starconverge}).

 The paper is organized as follows.
-In section \ref{sec:notaions}, we introduce the notion of Ollivier-Lin-Lu-Yau Ricci curvature defined on weighted graphs and related lemmas; in section \ref{sec:Ricciflow}, we introduce the Ricci flow equation and prove our main theorem; in section \ref{sec:examples}, we mainly apply the Ricci flow on a tree graph and show different convergence results of normalized Ricci flow.
+In section \ref{sec:notaions}, we introduce the notion of Ollivier-Lin-Lu-Yau Ricci curvature defined on weighted graphs and related lemmas; in section \ref{sec:Ricciflow}, we introduce the Ricci flow equation and prove our main theorem; in section \ref{sec:SolutionstothecontinuousRicciflow}, we display different types of solution for continuous Ricci flows on path graph; in section \ref{sec:ConvergenceofRicciflow}, we prove convergence results of normalized Ricci flow on path and star.